JannuPro/invite-bot/replit.md

 ## Overview

-This is a Discord bot that implements a role-based workflow system with interactive embeds, button interactions, thread management, and dynamic channel creation.
-The bot uses Discord.js v14 with slash commands and provides a structured workflow process for Discord servers.
+This is a Discord bot that implements a role-based reward claiming system with interactive embeds, button interactions, private thread management, and exclusive channel creation.
+The bot uses Discord.js v14 with slash commands and provides a private reward claiming process for Discord servers.

 ## User Preferences